claudiacachayosorio/stardew-mtl/README.md

 # STARDEW MTL

-This is a simple static website built with plain JavaScript, Sass & Pug.
+Simple static website built with plain JavaScript, Sass & Pug.
 The customized map is generated with Google Maps JavaScript API.
-It is compiled using Gulp and Rollup to bundle JS.
+It's compiled using Gulp and Rollup to bundle JS.

-It's my take on this [custom Google Maps project](https://www.codementor.io/projects/web/build-a-custom-google-maps-theme-bf8levr6eg) by [Jessica Chan](https://coder-coder.com/) on [DevProjects](https://www.codementor.io/projects).
+This is my take on this [custom Google Maps project](https://www.codementor.io/projects/web/build-a-custom-google-maps-theme-bf8levr6eg) by [Jessica Chan](https://coder-coder.com/) on [DevProjects](https://www.codementor.io/projects).

 ## CREDITS